wallyqs/docs/gnatsd/content.md

 ```

 Finally, we create another Node C.  We now know the routes of A and B
-so we can those to the configuration:
+so we can add those to the configuration:

 ```
 # Cluster Server C